Real1tyy/Prisma-Calendar/docs-site/docs/configuration.md

 ## Recurring Instances (Generation Horizon)

-- Future instances count: how many future notes to pre-generate (1–52)
+- **Future instances count**: how many future notes to pre-generate (1–52, default: 2)
 - Beyond that, events appear as read-only virtual items to keep your vault light
+- **Per-event override**: Set `Future Instances Count` property in a recurring event's frontmatter to override the global setting for that specific recurring series